Pareto Frontier Approximation Network (PA-Net) to Solve Bi-objective TSP: Background

-where $\vec{F}(x)$ is a vector of m-objective functions and $x \in \textbf{X}$ is the decision variable in $\mathbb{R}^{n}$.
-In such problems, often different objectives are conflicting in nature, i.e. no single solution can simultaneously optimize all the objectives.
+where $\vec{F}(x)$ is a vector of m-objective functions and $x \in \textbf{X}$ is the vector of the decision variable in $\mathbb{R}^{n}$.
+In such problems, often different objectives are conflicting in nature, \textit{i.e.}, no single solution can simultaneously optimize all the objectives.
 Instead, a set of Pareto optimal solutions provide the best solutions with different trade-offs between various objectives.
-Pareto optimality is defined as follows: \begin{itemize} \item \textbf{Dominance:} A solution $x^a$ is said to dominate $x^b$ ($x^a \prec x^b$) if and only if $f_{i}(x^a) \leq f_{i}(x^b)$, $\forall i \in \{1,...m\}$ and $f_{j}(x^a) < f_{j}(x^b)$ such that $\exists j \in \{1,...m\}$ . \item \textbf{Pareto Optimality}: A solution $x^{*}$ is said to be Pareto optimal if there does not exist any solution $x^{'}$ such that $x^{'} \prec x^{*}$.
-A set of all such points form a Pareto frontier denoted by \textbf{$\Upsilon$}. \end{itemize}
+Pareto optimality is defined as follows: \begin{itemize} \item \textbf{Dominance:} A solution $x^a$ is said to dominate $x^b$ ($x^a \prec x^b$) if and only if $f_{i}(x^a) \leq f_{i}(x^b)$, $\forall i \in \{1,...m\}$ and $f_{j}(x^a) < f_{j}(x^b)$ such that $\exists j \in \{1,...m\}$ . \item \textbf{Pareto optimality}: A solution $x^{*}$ is said to be Pareto optimal if there does not exist any solution $x'$ such that $x{'} \prec x^{*}$.
+A set of all such points form a Pareto frontier, denoted by \textbf{$\Upsilon$}. \end{itemize}

 \textbf{Euclidean BTSP:} The Euclidean TSP is defined over a graph of $n$ cities, where each city has coordinates $a \in \mathbb{R}^2$.
 A TSP tour $\pi$ provides a sequence of visiting cities exactly once and then returning to the starting city.
-BTSP is a MOO problem that aims to find a set of Pareto optimal TSP tours $\Pi$ ($\Pi \subset \mathbb{Z}^n$) on a complete graph $s$, while optimizing for two objectives.
-Here, the input graph $s$ is a sequence of $n$ nodes in a four dimensional space $s = \{a_i^1, a_i^2\}_{i=1:n}$, where $a_i^m \in \mathbb{R}^2$ for each $m \in \{1,2\}$ \cite{li2020deep}.
-The goal is to find a tour $\pi \in \Pi$ that visits each city once and can simultaneously optimize the objectives for $m \in \{1,2\}$:
+BTSP is a MOO problem that finds a set of Pareto optimal TSP tours $\Pi$ ($\Pi \subset \mathbb{Z}^n$) on a complete graph $s$, while optimizing for two objectives.
+Here, the input graph $s$ is a sequence of $n$ cities in a four-dimensional space $s = [a_i^1, a_i^2]_{i=1:n}$, where $a_i^m \in \mathbb{R}^2$ for each $m \in \{1,2\}$ \cite{li2020deep}.
+The goal is to find a tour $\pi \in \Pi$ that visits each city in the graph $s$ and can simultaneously optimize the objectives for $m \in \{1,2\}$: